Monday, 10 March 2025

 Today I had to get out of the house, regardless of the temperatures, propagation, and anything else the world could have thrown at me.
 It was a balmy -12C (10F) when I started, with winds 25 gusting 70, which took the ambient temperature down to where it was damn uncomfortable.
 Needless to say I didn't spend too much time outside chasing Parks and DX.

 The propagation numbers today were: SFI=188, SN=180, A Index=9, and the K Index=1.
 I spent the whole time on 10m, and I had to fight some pretty deep QSB there.
-With the KX3 set at 10w and my trusty 10m Hamstick on the roof of my truck I set out to capture some good DX.
-I did a bit of listening on 15m, but didn't operate there.
+With the KX3 set at 10w and my trusty 10m Hamstick on the roof of my truck, I set out to capture some excellent DX out there.
+I did a bit of listening on 15m as well, but didn't operate there.

 The first guy in the log was Pat PD1CW, and he was quickly followed by DL9RP, EA1BUL, F4ILH, DH3TK, EA7FC, and EI6IF.